-This report set out our initial position and we fully expect to further develop and refine our expectations as the development process moves forward.
+This report set out the CLT's current position.
+We expect to further develop and refine expectations as the development process moves forward.

-The CLT Board's initial position has been informed by a survey of 100 CLT members conducted during October 202021.
-The CLT members told us that:
+The CLT Board's starting point has been informed by responses to a survey that was sent to all members of the CLT in October 202027.
+The 100 CLT members who responded told us that: